IUREDCap/redcap-etl/docs/DeveloperGuide.md

 up in your REDCap configuration project as you normally would in a production installation.

+To install the web script, from the top-level directory of your REDCap ETL installation, run the install_web_scripts.php script, for example:

+        ./bin/install_web_scripts.php -c tests/config -w /var/www/html

+Notes:

+* You may need to run the command as:
+  `php ./bin/install_web_script.php ...`
+* /var/www/html represents the directory from which your web server serves pages.
+Change this if your actual directory is different.
+* Make sure that the `web_script_url` property in the tests/config/visits.ini configuration file is set to a value that corresponds to the directory where the web script is installed
+* If you don't have permission to write to the web directory, you may need to run the command as
+  `sudo ./bin/install_web_scripts.php ...`

+ actual directory is
+different.
+And, if it is different, you need to change the web_script_url property in your configuration file to match.

 After the above steps have been completed successfully, you should be able to run the system tests by executing the following command in the top-level directory of your REDCap ETL installation: